 Curing is crucial because many smokers are mass produced in factories.
 Often times, there is still residue or other agents inside of your smoker that are a byproduct of the production process.
 It goes without saying, but you want to make sure all of that is completely eliminated before you start cooking food!

 Basically, you’ll want to do the exact process you’d use as if you were cooking a piece of meat, just without the meat inside.

 Turn Up the Heat

 First, turn the heat on to around 300 degrees.
 Simply leave the heat on for about 2 hours.
 After waiting for 2 hours, add a handful of wood chips to the tray and continue with the heat on for at least another hour, making 3 hours total.
 The wood chips will help make the inside a little hotter and burn out any substances that you don’t want in there.

 After the initial heating of your smoker, let it cool down.
 Once it’s completely cooled down, take a cloth or rag and wipe down the inside of your unit.
 It’s extremely important that you don’t skip this step to make sure your unit is cured and ready for its first use!

 I know the curing process might seem like overkill or unnecessary, but I promise you it is!
 The good news is, you only have to do this one time and then you are good to go after that.

 There it is!
 That’s everything you need to know for how to clean an electric smoker.
 Simply follow these steps and your smoker will last you a decade or more.
-We can’t emphasize enough how important it is to take good care of your cooking equipment, both for longevity and safety.
+Once your electric smoker is sparkly clean you can try out our favorite electric smoker recipes.